 In 2013, Holland celebrated 40 years as a leader in trademark fashion, by looking decidedly forward.
 On the anniversary of his first release, Conference of the Birds, which featured Rivers, Braxton and Altschul, Holland unveiled his latest quartet, Prism, a visceral electric band featuring his longtime collaborator Kevin Eubanks along with keyboardist Craig Taborn and drummer Eric Harland.

 In addition to Prism, Holland continues to lead his Grammy-winning big band; his acclaimed quintet with saxophonist Chris Potter, trombonist Robin Eubanks, vibraphonist Steve Nelson, and drummer Nate Smith; and the Overtone quartet, with Potter, Harland, and pianist Jason Moran.
-In recent years Holland has been performing in a duo context with pianist Kenny Barron and with flamenco legend Pepe Habichuela; a follow-up to Hands, his 2010 recording with Habichuela, is due in the fall of 2013.
+In recent years Holland has been performing in a duo context with pianist Kenny Barron, recently releasing an album, The Art of Conversation (2014), and with flamenco legend Pepe Habichuela following their 2010 recording Hands.
 And he continues to explore his solo voice, as documented on the albums Emerald Tears (1977), Ones All (1993), and Life Cycle (1982), a solo cello recording.

 Since 2005, Holland’s output has been released on his own Dare2 Records label, founded so that the bassist could exercise greater control over the recording and release of his music.
 The move came on the heels of a fruitful relationship with ECM Records that had lasted for more than three decades.
 Attentive to devising a one-of-the-kind packaging to match the product within, Holland drafted world-famous graphic designer Niklaus Troxler to craft the label’s distinctively bold and colorful look.